 How to Apply

-Complete the NRCC Application Form online or downloaded from the website after determining that you are available to attend the NRCC in western Maryland the entire week of the program.
+Visit the NRCC website to learn more about program dates, student testimonials and to find the NRCC Application Form.
+Before applying, make sure you are available to attend the NRCC in western Maryland the entire week of the program.
 Early applications are strongly encouraged.
 Late applications will be accepted on a first-come, first-served basis if there are still openings to fill.

-- Prepare for a brief interview with representatives of your local Forestry Board, which approves each applicant for NRCC and may have scholarships for $400.
-Students receiving scholarships will still be responsible for the $100 student activity fee.
+- Prepare for a brief interview with representatives of your local Forestry Board, which approves each applicant for NRCC and may have scholarships.
+Students receiving scholarships will still be responsible for the student activity fee.

 - You will be notified of acceptance beginning in early June.